Differentiability of thermodynamical quantities in non-uniformly expanding dynamics: Statement of the main results

 where $\tilde \psi=\psi-\int\psi \;d\mu_{f, \phi}$ is a mean zero function depending on $(f,\phi)$. \end{enumerate} Moreover, both functions $(f,\phi,\psi) \mapsto m_{f,\phi,\psi}$ and $(f,\phi,\psi) \mapsto \sigma^2_{f,\phi}(\psi)$ are analytic on $\phi, \psi$ and continuous on $f$.
 Finally, if $\psi \in C^{2}(M,\mathbb R)$ and $\phi\equiv 0$ then $(f,\psi) \mapsto m_{f}(\psi)$ and $(f , \psi) \mapsto \sigma^2_f(\psi)$ are differentiable. \end{maintheorem}

 Let us make some comments on the last result.
-Using the continuity of the variance $\sigma^2_{f,\phi}(\psi)$ with respect to the dynamics $f$, potential $\phi$ and observable $\psi$, and since the first case in the theorem above corresponds to the case that $\sigma^2_{f,\phi}(\psi)=0$ then we obtain the following consequences of our results for the cohomological equation.
+Using the continuity of the variance $\sigma^2_{f,\phi}(\psi)$ with respect to the dynamics $f$, potential $\phi$ and observable $\psi$, and since the first case in the theorem above corresponds to the case that $\sigma^2_{f,\phi}(\psi)=0$ then we obtain the following consequences for the cohomological equation.

 \begin{maincorollary} Let $\cF^{2}$ and $\cW^2$ be as above.
 Then, if $\psi$ is not cohomologous to a constant for $(f,\phi)$ then the same property holds for all close $(\tilde f,\tilde\phi)$.
 In consequence, the sets $ \{ (f,\phi)\in \cF^{2} \times \cW^{2} : \psi \text{ is cohomologous to } \int \psi \;d\mu_{f,\phi} \} $ and $ \{ \psi\in C^{2}(M,\mathbb R) : \psi \text{ is cohomologous to } \int \psi \;d\mu_{f,\phi} \} $ are closed. \end{maincorollary}